Skip to content

 Note

 Using a virtual environment is highly recommended.
 You can spawn one via pipenv shell.
-Make sure you're using Python 3.10.x or lower.
-Otherwise you might get issues with building dependencies.
-You can use pyenv to install a specific Python version.

 5. Install pre-commit hooks: